 Some of the compliance challenges included the knowledge gap in implementation and complex nature of the regulation.
 Some businesses had to terminate operations simply due to the nature of their business i.e. data collection.
 The hefty fines (€20,000,000 or 4% of total annual global turnover) was of major concern and the compliance speed varied from industry to industry (finance and banking heading the way) and geographically.

 Surely dealing with data isn’t easy.
 But ensuring your customer’s privacy ensures benefits in the long run.

 Look beyond compliance, leverage the benefits

-Although GDPR may appear to be an immediate challenge, there’s potential opportunity for a new level of business growth.
+GDPR and similar privacy laws such as CCPA or LGDP may appear to be a challenge, but there’s potential opportunity for a new level of business growth because it prioritizes user consent.
 And those who adopt early, which is now, can leverage the benefits.